Our top pick for

-There are currently 7.8 million Prologis shares held short by investors – that's known as Prologis's "short interest".
-This figure is 10% up from 7.1 million last month.
+There are currently 7.2 million Prologis shares held short by investors – that's known as Prologis's "short interest".
+This figure is 7.2% down from 7.7 million last month.

 There are a few different ways that this level of interest in shorting Prologis shares can be evaluated.

 Prologis's "short interest ratio" (SIR) is the quantity of Prologis shares currently shorted divided by the average quantity of Prologis shares traded daily (recently around 2.9 million).
 Prologis's SIR currently stands at 2.45.
 In other words for every 100,000 Prologis shares traded daily on the market, roughly 2450 shares are currently held short.